-**Update (MAY 10, 2016): The wait is over!
-The province has announced its proposed changes to the Greenbelt Plan, as part of the Co-ordinated Land Use Planning Review.**
+In May 2016, the province announced its proposed changes to the Greenbelt Plan, as part of the Co-ordinated Land Use Planning Review.

 Read our CEO's public statement in response to the announcement here.

 It's a landmark moment in the Greenbelt's and Greater Golden Horseshoe's (GGH) history.